wangby511/System-Design-Architecture-and-Infra/aws-related.md

 **Worker** — A secure environment for customers to execute their code in.
 Workers are typically EC2 instances that have multiple functions being executed on them and these functions are owned by multiple users. **Sandbox** is totally isolated from other sandboxes using things such as cgroups, namespaces, iptables, etc. Sandboxes can be **re-used** for another invocation of the same function (what we’d call “warm”) but a sandbox will never be shared between different Lambda functions.
 These sandboxes have a lifespan of the function execution and are then destroyed.

+## [4] AWS ECS

+Amazon Elastic Container Service (ECS) is a highly scalable and fast container management／orchestration service.
+You can use it to run, stop, and manage containers on a cluster.
+With Amazon ECS, your containers are defined in a task definition.

+An Amazon ECS container instance is an Amazon EC2 instance that is running the Amazon ECS container agent and has been registered into an Amazon ECS cluster.

 ## Reference

 [1] <https://medium.com/awesome-cloud/aws-difference-between-sqs-and-sns-61a397bf76c5>